-This former garage most certainly won’t appeal to fans of sleek, decluttered interior spaces or those of a minimalist persuasion.
+This former garage most certainly won’t appeal to fans of sleek, uncluttered interior spaces or those of a generally minimalist persuasion.
 Les Halles is a wacky, noisy affair, packed to the rafters with posters and mirrors, bicycles hanging off the ceiling, bric-a-brac, old, mismatched furniture – and punters.

-Its popularity most certainly has something to do with Les Halles’ many different disguises: it is home to a bar, restaurant and takeaway as well as a great little deli all under one roof.
-The restaurant menu is small, with a French tinge and usually consists of moules et frites, a pasta dish, antipasti and salads, with prices staying on the decent side of things.
+Its popularity most certainly has something to do with Les Halles’ many different disguises: it is home to a bar, restaurant and takeaway as well as a great little deli, all under one roof.
+The restaurant menu is small, with a French tinge and usually consists of moules et frites, a pasta special, antipasti and salads, with prices staying on the decent side of things.

 Les Halles provides an excellent starting point if you’re off exploring Zurich West’s nightlife, or a destination in its own right.
 It will seem like you’ve gone to at least three different places even though you never left the premises.